pokumars/nextjs-team-divider/scratchpad.md

     - form team btn
     - copy teams icon btn
     - team jersey colors based on the round android emoji 🔵🔴⚪⚫🟢🟡🟠🟣
+  - Player pool - Optional
+    -  a list of those that are partof our group. they are the ones who may or may not be joining for this session.
+They can be added to players from which teams can then be made.

 validation for number of teams
 - num of teams cant exceed num of players